vuejs/docs/src/guide/introduction.md

 ## Single-File Components

 In most build-tool-enabled Vue projects, we author Vue components using an HTML-like file format called **Single-File Component** (also known as `*.vue` files, abbreviated as **SFC**).
 A Vue SFC, as the name suggests, encapsulates the component's logic (JavaScript), template (HTML), and styles (CSS) in a single file.
-Here's the previous counter example, written in SFC format:
+Here's the previous example, written in SFC format:

 ```vue
 <script>